 As part of our engagement in the policy arena, the DPRU has hosted highly successful conferences aimed at fostering greater interaction between researchers and policymakers.
 The Unit publishes high quality journal articles, as well as a Working Paper and a Policy Brief series.
 DPRU staff members also undertake limited teaching and graduate supervision.

-Apart from its research and capacity building activities, the DPRU is engaged in managing: The Employment Promotion Programme (EPP), an initiative of the UK Government’s Department for International Development (DFID), aimed at providing an enabling policy environment in South Africa for employment creation and poverty reduction in South Africa; and Counting Women’s Work (CWW) – a multi-country research effort incorporating unpaid work into the National Transfer Accounts framework.
+In addition to our research and capacity building activities, the DPRU is engaged in the programme management of variuos projects such as: The Labour Market Intelligence research programme, aimed at establishing a credible institutional mechanism for skills planning in South Africa; the Employment Promotion Programme (EPP), an initiative of the UK Government’s Department for International Development (DFID), aimed at providing an enabling policy environment in South Africa for employment creation and poverty reduction in South Africa; and Counting Women’s Work (CWW) – a multi-country research effort incorporating unpaid work into the National Transfer Accounts framework.

 The DPRU is also the selected South African partner institution of the African Growth Initiative (AGI), in partnership with the Brookings Institution in the United States.
 This partnership ensures the DPRU’s research reach a broader international policymaking audience.

 The DPRU's Director, Professor Haroon Bhorat, holds the NRF Research Chair in Economic Growth, Poverty and Inequality.
-This has facilitated the awarding of postgraduate bursaries and fellowships broadly within the DPRU’s main areas of interest to Economics students at the University.
+This has facilitated the awarding of postgraduate bursaries and fellowships broadly within the DPRU’s main areas of interest to Economics students at the University of Cape Town.